 - 1. Denial of admission may also include: - a.
 Denying listing on the PHA's waiting list. - b.
 Denying or withdrawing a voucher. - c.
 Refusing to enter into a HAP contract or approve a lease. - d.
 Refusing to process or provide assistance under portability procedures. - 2.
 The PHA must deny admissions for an applicant: - a.
 The applicant does not meet the income eligibility criteria (e.g., the applicant's annual income exceeds the HUD established income limits by family size for the area in which the PHA is located). - b.
-If any member of the family fails or refuses to sign and submit consent forms (i.e., non-citizen status, form HUD-9886 Authorization for the Release of Information/Privacy Act Notice, and other consent forms). - c.
+If any member of the family fails or refuses to sign and submit consent forms (i.e., noncitizen status, form HUD-9886 Authorization for the Release of Information/Privacy Act Notice, and other consent forms). - c.
 If the family fails to submit required evidence of citizenship or eligible immigration status. - d.
 If the family is determined ineligible due to lack of citizenship or eligible immigration status, the family may request an appeal to CIS. - e.
 If the family fails to disclose SSNs for all household members. - f.
 If any family member fails to meet the eligibility requirements concerning individuals enrolled at an institution of higher education as specified in 24 CFR 5.612. - 3.
 The PHA has the authority to deny admission to an applicant: - a.
 If the family fails to supply any information or documentation that is determined necessary by the PHA or HUD in the administration of the program. - b.
 If the applicant provides information that is not true or complete. - c.
 If any member of the family has been evicted from federally assisted housing in the last five (5) years. - d.
 If the PHA has ever terminated assistance under the HCV program for any member of the family. - e.
 If any member of the family has committed fraud, bribery or any other corrupt or criminal act in connection with any federally assisted housing program.

 - f.
 If the family currently owes rent or other amounts to the PHA or another PHA in connection with Section 8 or public housing assistance under the 1937 Act. - g.
 If any member of the family has not reimbursed any PHA for amounts paid to an owner/landlord under a HAP contract for rent, damages to the unit, or other amounts owed by the family under the lease. - h.
-If the family breaches an agreement to pay amounts owed to a PHA or amounts paid to an owner/landlord by a PHA. - 1) The PHA, at its discretion, may offer a family the opportunity to enter an agreement to pay amounts owed to a PHA or amounts paid to an owner/landlord by a PHA. - 2) The PHA may prescribe the terms of the agreement. - i.
+If the PHA discovers that the family owes a debt to the PHA, another PHA, or a Multifamily housing program: - 1) If the debt is owed to the PHA, the applicant must pay the debt in full to the PHA within 10 calendar days of notification before the application will be processed. - 2) If the debt is owed to another PHA or Multifamily program, the applicant must pay the debt in full before the application will be processed. - i.
+If the family breaches an agreement to pay amounts owed to a PHA or amounts paid to an owner/landlord by a PHA. - 1) The PHA, at its discretion, may offer a family the opportunity to enter an agreement to pay amounts owed to a PHA or amounts paid to an owner/landlord by a PHA. - 2) The PHA may prescribe the terms of the agreement. - j.
 If the family has engaged in or threatened abusive or violent behavior toward PHA personnel.